-- An Examination Board comprised of Heads of Programmes, Senior, Technical and Academic Faculties, Student Support Services and the Student's Sponsor will review each case and recommend those fit for repeat of the failed modules on the basis of the academic records on each student. - Only students, who have failed a maximum of 2 subjects and have not been permitted a repeat already, are eligible for a repeat. - Only one repeat is permitted per programme per student. - Repeat students are entitled to the same number of assessment attempts as if for the first time.
+- An Examination Board comprised of Heads of Programmes, Senior, Technical and Academic Faculties, Student Support Services and the Student's Sponsor will review each case and recommend those fit for repeat of the failed modules on the basis of the academic records on each student. - Only students, who have failed a maximum of 2 subjects and have not been permitted a repeat already, are eligible for a repeat. - Only one repeat is permitted per programme per student. - Repeat students are entitled to the same number of assessment attempts as if for the first time. - Students undergoing repeat modules must attend all lessons.
+Failure to do so, without acceptable mitigating circumstances, will lead to the student being refused further training.

-Document: Abu Dhabi Polytechnic Catalogue Page No: Revision No: 10 Document No: 16 Revision Date: January 2015
+Document: Abu Dhabi Polytechnic Catalogue Page No: Revision No: 12 Document No: 16 Revision Date: January 2016